 - Follicle stimulating hormone (FSH) - influences sexual functionality in males and females

-- Growth hormone (GH) - stimulates and increases growth of tissues and bone
+- Growth hormone (GH) - stimulates and increases the growth of tissues and bone

-- Luteinizing hormone (LH) - influences sexual functionality in males and females
+- Luteinizing hormone (LH) - affects sexual functionality in both men and women

 - Oxytocin - stimulates the uterus to contract during birth and the female breasts to release milk

 - Prolactin - enhances female breast development and increases milk production

 - Thyroid stimulating hormone (TSH) - activates the thyroid gland to release hormones that affect metabolism

 Causes of Hypopituitarism

 There are some health problems and medical procedures that can damage the pituitary gland, causing hypopituitarism.
 The most common are brain surgery and head trauma, infections to the brain and spinal cord, radiation (whether from outside sources or cancer treatment), and aneurysm.